Chymyst/chymyst-core/docs/chymyst02.md

 ```

-This implements Readers/Writers with single access for both.
+This implements Readers/Writers with _single_ exclusive access for both.
 How can we enable 3 Readers to access the resource simultaneously?

 We could emit 3 copies of `access()` at the beginning of the program run.
 However, this will also allow up to 3 Writers to access the resource.
 We would like to make it so that three Reader's accesses are equivalent to one Writer's access.

-One way of doing this is literally to replace the single `access` molecule with three copies of `access` in Writer's reaction:
+One way of doing this is simply to replace the single `access` molecule with three copies of `access` in Writer's reaction:

 ```scala
 val read = m[Unit]